 Turtles Can Make You Sick

 Not only is there a health risk to the turtle if you interact too often with them, but there is a risk to you as well.
-Part of keeping the turtle tank clean is for your sake also, otherwise the turtle can carry pathogens that may get you sick.
+Part of keeping the turtle tank clean is for your sake also.
+Otherwise, the turtle can carry pathogens that may get you sick.
 Salmonella was rampant during the same era in which hatchling red-eared sliders were extremely popular, and the two are thought to have been interrelated.
 Young children would put the turtles in their mouths and be exposed to salmonella.
-Though turtles are no more likely to carry this pathogen than other exotic pets, the large quantity of people interacting with them caused an increase in cases and correlation.
+Though turtles are no more likely to carry this pathogen than other exotic pets, the large number of people interacting with them caused an increase in cases and correlation.

 Turtles Can Get Too Large For Captivity